julien-sarik/axon/README.md

 The `CommandHandlerInterceptor` annotation let's you define a handler interceptor on an aggregate's method.
 ##### exception handler
 Methods annotated with `ExceptionHandler` will only handle exceptions thrown from message handling functions in the same class.
-###  command dispatcher
-Each command is always sent to exactly one command handler.
-If no command handler is available for the dispatched command, a NoHandlerForCommandException exception is thrown by the command dispatcher.
-There are two kind of command dispatcher available as two interfaces
-#### command bus
-The command bus is the component aware of which command handler to call for a particular command.
-#### command gateway
-The command gateway is a wrapper on the command bus that provides a more friendly API to perform command synchronously
-### command handlers
-A command handler is a method with the `CommandHandler` annotation.
-It is recommended to be placed in the aggregate class so that it has access to the state of the aggregate.
-In order for axon to know on which aggregate instance the command must be performed, the command class must have a field with the `TargetAggregateIdentifier` annotation, except for the event responsible for the aggregate creation.
-A command handler must
-1. Perform a business logic check
-2. Fire an event or throw an exception

-Update of the aggregate state must be performed in the event sourcing handlers because they are the ones responsible for sourcing the aggregate from events.

-### repositories
-Repositories are in charge of storing the aggregates.
-The only way to retrieve an aggregate from a repository is through its id.
-There are two types of repositories
-1. Standard repositories: store the current full state of the aggregates
-2. Event sourcing repositories: Those repositories do not store the aggregate itself, but the series of events generated by the aggregate.
-Based on these events, the state of an aggregate can be restored at any time.

-Note that the Repository interface does not prescribe a delete(identifier) method.
-Deleting aggregates is done by invoking the AggregateLifecycle.markDeleted() method from within an aggregate.
-Deleting an aggregate is a state migration like any other, with the only difference that it is irreversible in many cases.

 ## Events
 ### dispatching events